unicornist/unicornist/README.md

-**✨ Obsessed with:** AI, Design, Leadership, Entrepreneurship, Scaling and Decentralization
+**✨ Obsessed with:** AI, Leadership, Entrepreneurship, Scaling and Decentralization, Building and Designing

 **💉 Addicted to:** Learning everything, Screens, Creating